Find Trade Colleges

 On average, medical assisting graduates from SJC take out $15,593 in student loans while working on their Associate Degree.

-A rank of #2 on this year’s list means Pima Medical Institute - Albuquerque is a great place for allied health & medical assisting services students working on their associate degree.
-PMI Albuquerque is a small private for-profit school located in the city of Albuquerque.
+The in-demand associate degree programs at Pima Medical Institute - Albuquerque helped the school earn the #2 place on this year’s ranking of the most popular allied health & medical assisting services schools in New Mexico.
+PMI Albuquerque is a fairly small private for-profit school located in the city of Albuquerque.

 About 67% of the students majoring in medical assisting at the school are women while 33% are male.